Louisiana Rehabilitation Council

 b.
 Representatives of individuals with disabilities who have difficulty representing themselves; and

 c.
 Current or former applicants for, or recipients of, vocational rehabilitation services.

-7. One (1) representative of the State Workforce Investment Board;
+7. One (1) representative of the State Workforce Investment Council;

 8. One (1) representative of the state educational agency responsible for the public education of students with disabilities who are eligible to receive services under 29 U.S.C.A. §720 and part B of the Individuals with Disabilities Education Act; and

-9. One (1) representative of the directors of a project carried out under §121 of the Federal Rehabilitation Act Amendments of 1998.
+9. One (1) representative of the directors of a project carried out under §121 of the Federal Rehabilitation Act Amendments of 1998; and

-B. Two (2) non-voting members, selected as follows:
+B. Two (2) non-voting ex officio members, selected as follows: